|Golden Tate beats Jackrabbit Jenkins for a touchdown, or did he?|

 |Rams called a version of Tampa-2, but with perhaps a sixth short defender, a DT taking a short zone with nickel back playing to the inside|

 |Here MLBer James Laurinaitis bit too hard on the play-action fake and abandoned his zone which was the "hole" or middle zone between the two deep safeties|

 |Laurinaitis, knowing he cannot get back to the hole, turns the call, essentially, into a MIKE dog and rushes Wilson.
 The near 1/2 safety sees there is no hole defender and has a seam runner coming at him so he's left with a decision to make.|

 |The near 1/2 safety takes the seam receiver but that leaves the near corner with no deep help, which he is expecting|

 |Wilson gets the ball off, Laurinaitis gets a hit on the QB and Wilson throws to the single-covers go-route to the near sideline (his far sideline)|

 |Wilson's ball is perfect, the CB plays it well, but Tate makes a great play on the ball and with no deep help a what might have been just a long gainer is turned into a touchdown|

 |Additionally, even with the taking of the seam route, the free safety cannot "get there" to stop the play to give the defense a chance to regroup and hold Seattle to a field goal.|

-So, what may have looked like single coverage on Tate which Wilson exploited, it was a defensive call that had deep help, it jsut couldn't get there because a over-agressive play-action read caused a domino effect that led to the safety put in a difficult position—a no-win position as it were.
+So, what may have looked like single coverage on Tate which Wilson exploited, was a defensive call that had deep help, it just couldn't get there because an over-aggressive play-action read caused a domino effect that led to the safety put in a difficult position—a no-win position as it were.

 That's what we think, anyway.